 Type: Mirrorless | Sensor size: APS-C | Resolution: 26.1MP | Lens: Fuji X | Monitor: 3.0-inch tilt-angle display, 1,040,000 dots | Viewfinder: EVF | Maximum continuous shooting speed: 11fps | Movies: 4K | User level: Intermediate/Expert

 Fujifilm made a lot of effort to revamp many aspects of the X-T2’s spec sheet to craft the X-T3, and improvements in video recording were more significant than is usually the case for such a model.
 The key changes include the option to capture 10-bit video at 4:2:0 internally, together with a far denser phase-detect AF array that makes for more refined subject tracking.
 There’s also a forthcoming Hybrid Log Gamma option, on top of the F-Log setting that can be used for internally captured footage provided as standard.
 The camera also has the bonus of applying no crop when shooting 4K footage at 30p, and only a minor 1.18x crop when boosted to 60p shooting, in either DCI 4K or UHD 4K modes, while both mic and headphone sockets are also now both incorporated into the body too.
 In our review we found the camera to deliver detailed and natural footage, whether you’re capturing conventionally or using one of the slow-motion options, and this is on top of a stellar performance elsewhere, with great autofocus, lovely image quality from the new sensor and speedy response throughout operation.
-Another smasher from Fujifilm.
+The newer X-T30 offers a lot of the same core video specs for less money though, but we're yet to give it a full workout.

-Strong video specs matched by equally impressive performance makes the Z7 shine
+Strong video specs matched by equally impressive performance makes the Z6 shine

 Nikon’s joint first full-frame mirrorless camera is its most serious assault on the video market to date.
-While the D850 remains an excellent choice for DSLR users looking to capture video alongside their images, the Z7 has a handful of significant advantages for the videographer.
-Perhaps most crucially, the presence of both sensor-based and electronic VR mean that the camera does great job to keep things stable, whatever the lens you're using, while 435 sensor-based phase-detect AF points that are available during video recording do very well to keep everything focused and transitions nice and smooth.
-The 10bit N-Log shooting option, which is also absent from the D850, gives you a better starting point for grading footage, and it's great to see 4K footage being recorded using the full width of the sensor too.
-We’d like to have seen a 4K60p option, and a little rolling shutter remains, but we were otherwise very impressed by the way Nikon has launched it's new system.
+While the Z7 remains an excellent choice for stills shooter users looking to capture video alongside their images, the Z6 is arguably better for the videographer as it can capture oversampled 4K footage without a crop (which the Z7 can't do).
+Perhaps most crucially, the presence of both sensor-based and electronic VR mean that the camera does great job to keep things stable, whatever the lens you're using, while 293 sensor-based phase-detect AF points that are available during video recording do very well to keep everything focused and transitions nice and smooth.
+The 10bit N-Log shooting option, which is also absent from the D850, gives you a better starting point for grading footage.
+We’d like to have seen a 4K60p option, and a little rolling shutter remains, but we were otherwise very impressed by the way Nikon has launched its new system.

 A cracking travel camera with excellent video – but it comes at a price